 \section{Abstract}

-We describe how the Hochschild (co)homology of a bound quiver algebra changes when adding or deleting arrows to the quiver.
-The main tools are relative Hochschild (co)homology, the Jacobi-Zariski long exact sequence obtained by A. Kaygun and a one step relative projective resolution of a tensor algebra.
+We describe how the Hochschild (co)homology of a bound quiver algebra changes when deleting or adding arrows to the quiver.
+The main tools are relative Hochschild (co)homology, the Jacobi-Zariski long exact sequence obtained by A. Kaygun and a length one relative projective resolution of tensor algebras.